mlcommons/ck/docs/mlperf/inference/bert/README.md

 ### A few ready-to-use CM commands

+Install MLCommons CM automation framework with automation recipes for MLPerf as described [here](../../../installation.md).

 The following guides explain how to run different implementations of this benchmark via CM:

 * [MLCommons reference implementation in Python (CPU & GPU)](README_reference.md)